Introduction

 Laboratory and Genomics Data

 Genomics data is a specialty area of lab testing currently growing in popularity within healthcare analytics given the increase in biomarker-targeted therapeutics.
-Genomics data proves useful for both clinical development use cases where scientists may employ genomics data to inform biomarker selection or in commercial use cases where genomic results may provide input towards building a predictive model to find patients eligible for a biomarker-targeted therapy.
+Genomics data proves useful for both clinical development use cases in which scientists may employ genomics data to inform biomarker selection, or in commercial use cases in which genomic results may provide input towards building a predictive model to find patients eligible for a biomarker-targeted therapy.

 Pharmacy Data

-Pharmacy data provides information about which therapies patients use and how the therapies change over time.
+Pharmacy data provides information about which therapies patients have been prescribed and filled at a pharmacy.
+It can give insight into how therapies change over time.
 Pharmacy data proves extremely useful for specialty drugs, which now account for approximately 75 percent of prescription drugs in development.
 A network of specialty pharmacies, contracted by pharmaceutical manufacturers, typically distributes specialty drugs.
 The manufacturer will then aggregate real-world data from specialty pharmacies to understand real-world prescribing, dispensing, and medication adherence patterns.

 Electronic Health Records (EHR)

 As patients move throughout the health system, valuable real-world data is collected as part of their electronic health records (EHRs).
-EHR data contains richer clinical detail than claims data, but it may not be as longitudinal because patients could visit many doctors across different care settings over the course of a year, and those doctors may use different EHR systems.
+EHR data contains richer clinical detail than claims data, but a patient may visit many providers across different care settings, using different EHR systems.
+This makes finding a single EHR real-world data source very unlikely.
 EHRs contain data on appointments, medical history, diagnoses, symptoms, medications prescribed, labs, and chart notes.
-This data is important for gaining a more granular understanding of clinical patient outcomes.
+These data are important for gaining a more granular understanding of clinical patient outcomes.

-Even though EHR data is valuable, it requires significant data curation and cleaning because much of the valuable information may reside in unstructured physician notes fields.
+Even though EHR data is valuable, it requires significant curation and cleaning because much of the valuable information may reside in unstructured physician notes.

 Generally, the information recorded as part of a patient’s EHR—whether they’re in an inpatient setting, outpatient setting, or a specific therapeutic area—includes: